Krescenskok/CSE3902/README.txt

 - Fields are assigned but never used in BombCollider, BoomerangCollider, ItemCollider, BoomerangObject and BombExplosionState.
 Solved by removing.

-Code Analysis on Difficulty Handling (Done by Andrew) 0 errors, 0 warnings
-- Collection initialization can be simplified; has to be initialized in this manner though

-Code Analysis on Collisions (Done by Andrew)
+Code Analysis on Enemies (Done by JT)
 0 errors, 0 warnings

+- Most warnings are to change fields to readonly, which were suppressed
+- Others said to remove game as an unused parameter or naming conventions in multiple files, solved by removing each instance of unused parameters and renaming fields

-Code Analysis on Menu (Done by Andrew and Noah)
+Code Analysis on Collisions (Done by JT)
 0 errors, 0 warnings

+- All readonly warning suppressed

+Code Analysis on Camera (Done by JT)
+0 errors, 0 warnings

+- IsInventory field assigned but never used, solved by removing IsInventory

+Code Analysis on Sound (Done by JT)
+0 errors, 0 warnings

+- game field assigned but never used, solved by removing game